About the IRS’s whistleblower program

 Whistleblower claims should be handled with extreme care for the protection of everyone involved.
 If you need help submitting a whistleblower claim, contact our office for a consultation.

-We are former IRS attorneys, appeals officers, and auditors who help taxpayers with whistleblower claims.
+We are former IRS employees who help taxpayers with whistleblower claims.
 We offer compassionate, individualized service at the most affordable rates.

 Call today for a free, confidential consultation.
 Our toll-free number is 877-219-2619.